john-s-lin/dotfiles/README.md

 - Automatically symlink the config files from an executable script
 - Automatically create the right config directory for nvim and symlink `init.lua`
+- Figure out how to configure Mac settings from a config file or shell script